 Riverside communities in Barcarena have been enduring the negative effects of pollution caused by aluminum mining for many years.
 Now, the affected population are forcing accountability on the European multinationals that are profiting from the pollution.

 Around 11,000 families from the Brazilian state of Pará are seeking compensation for damage caused to the communities of Barcarena and Abaetetuba.
 Victims have been exposed to toxic residues from the processing of aluminum, which can cause health problems such as increased incidences of cancer, skin disease, and stomach problems.

-The Municipality of Barcarena and its neighbouring communities have suffered from several serious environmental disasters in the past 20 years as a direct consequence of the activities of aluminium producers.
+The Municipality of Barcarena and its neighboring communities have suffered from several serious environmental disasters in the past 20 years as a direct consequence of the activities of aluminum producers.

 Similarly, on 16 and 17 February 2018, a large amount of red sludge leaked once again, polluting several springs and rivers and putting residents at risk.
 This disaster was investigated by the Brazilian authorities who discovered three clandestine pipes, which were directly releasing toxic waste into nature.

 Pogust Goodhead represents thousands of victims seeking justice for at least ten environmental disasters at the aluminum production and mining sites belonging to Norsk Hydro.
 Among the claimants are a significant number of Afro-Brazilian Quilombolas.

 The Quilombolas are descendants of African slaves brought to Brazil, who escaped plantations, towns, and cities, and established Quilombo settlements.
 Many depend on the waterways of the Amazon and its tributaries, with 1,831 officially recognized Quilombo settlements in the Amazon, and 528 of those in the state of Pará.